mynameisbob1928/commandsherecommandsthere/README.md

 ### El bot
 As I have already mentioned it comes with three premade commands.
 One of them is /ping which literally tells you the ping.
 Another is /stats which shows a bunch of stats about the bot and device (Credit to @g.spxrk for original [code](https://discord.com/channels/970775928596746290/1228343512378904617) ).
 The last is /reply which allows moderators to anonymously reply to users messages.\
 As for the more backend stuff, the bot is able to set default commands upon joining a guild and remove when leaving.
-It also checks any newly joined guilds while it's offline to apply commands when starting up.
+It also checks any newly joined guilds while it's offline to apply commands when starting up.\
+The bot also has 3 prefix commands, again as i have already mentioned.
+There is ,help which shows the syntax of the three prefix commands.
+The ,addcmd can be used to ad commands to the server it's being run in, and can take multiple commands at once.
+For example `,addcmd stats ping`.
+The ,removecmd is basically the same but it removes commands, same syntax with multiple options commands at once.

+Anyway i think thats it, anythign else I may have forgotten either let me know on discord or in an issue here.